 Real Minero

 If you’re nerdy enough to be reading an article about mezcal labels, Real Minero likely needs no introduction.
-The labels were designed by Sara Trigueros and Ezequiel Terán, who have been working with this family-owned brand since its commercial inception 14 years ago.
+The original sketch for the labels were designed by Sara Trigueros and Ezequiel Terán of Studio Morpho, who have been working with this family-owned brand since its commercial inception 14 years ago.
+The final design was done by Mr. Nills Dallman and Axel Hunh, and was initially only intended for the German market but has since been incorporated into the labels we see in all markets today.
 A black-and-white clay pot motif evokes the ancestral practices that the family holds so dear, with the agave variety or ensamble listed in a colored band.
 The font is great too.

 Rezpiral